USS Rafael Peralta Enforces Maritime Blockade

-Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) enforces a maritime blockade against an Iranian-flagged ship attempting to sail toward an Iranian port, April 24, 2026.
-(U.S. Navy photo)
+Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) enforces the maritime blockade against an Iranian-flagged ship attempting to sail toward an Iranian port, April 24, 2026.
+(U.S. Navy video)

 |Date Taken: